OH Consultant

 Safe / Vault Installation SWMS

 SWMS template for safe / vault installation.
 Covers Domestic + commercial safes, vault doors..
-8-state AU coverage, CIH-reviewed editable DOCX delivered within 24 hours of payment.
+8-state AU coverage, CIH-reviewed editable DOCX, available as an instant download.

 βš–οΈWHS Regulation 2025 & Codes of Practice β€” legally binding from 1 July 2026 (s26A)